-Not every solo traveler is concerned about this but, we hear it often enough, “I want to travel alone but I’m afraid I’ll be lonely.”
+Not every solo traveler is concerned about being lonely, but we hear it expressed often enough.

-Solo travel offers more opportunities to meet locals and other travelers, and have more meaningful conversations than if traveling with a companion.
+Whether you travel independently or join a group, solo travel can be very social.
+In fact, in my experience, solo travel offers more opportunities to meet locals and other travelers and have meaningful conversations than traveling with a companion does.

-Here’s why.
-Rather than being focused on your companion, you're focused on your surroundings including the people around you.
+Rather than being focused on your companion, you're focused on your surroundings, including the people around you.
 You're open to the world.
-And that, in my experience, makes the world open to you.
+That, in my experience, makes the world open to you.
 I've found that people step into the wide open space I create and the results are wonderful.

-I’ve met people and shared a conversation, sometimes it’s been a coffee or a meal but other times I’ve spent a week or more with people I’ve met on the road.
-I’ve spent time with locals getting to know their cultures and with other travelers with whom I not only explored the area we were visiting but learned about their home country as well
+I’ve met people and shared a conversation.
+Sometimes it’s been a coffee or a meal and other times I’ve spent a week or more with people I’ve met on the road.
+I’ve spent time with locals getting to know their cultures.
+I've spent time with other travelers, exploring the destinations we were visiting together and learning about their home countries as well.

 How to Travel Alone without Being Lonely: 10 Tips